NamelessMC/Nameless/README.md

 <img src="https://user-images.githubusercontent.com/26070412/137838580-168ebd24-a222-4a64-a220-d3029650f0ab.png" alt="Features" width="700">

-The following list is a brief summary of the features available in v2 pre-release 12:
+The following list is a brief summary of the features available in v2 pre-release 13:
 - 🙋 Forums
 - 📃 Custom pages: create your own HTML pages and even restrict access to them depending on group.
 - 🎮 Minecraft integration
-  - Account verification using mcassoc or the plugin
+  - Account verification using mcassoc or in-game the plugin
   - [In-game plugin](https://www.spigotmc.org/resources/nameless-plugin-for-v2.59032)
     - Require in-game verification for NamelessMC accounts
     - Allow registering for accounts in-game
-    - Synchronize Vault ranks with NamelessMC groups (unidirectional, game->website)
+    - Synchronize Vault ranks with NamelessMC groups (unidirectional, game -> website)
     - Display website announcements in chat
     - Whitelist players who have a website account
     - Ban players who are banned from a website